Skip to content

 What the system believed before.
 What it believes now.
 Exactly what changed.

-Not a diff for show.
-A diff for accountability.
-This is what makes the audit trail reconstructible — you can walk the full decision chain, not just see the latest output.
+The diff exists for accountability, not decoration.
+This is what makes the audit trail reconstructible: you can walk the full decision chain instead of reading only the latest output.

 Methodology